 Yes there are families that live in remote areas and have to make a substantial effort for their child to see other kids, but it can be done.
 There is usually a social group not very far away.

-Kids don’t socialise in school, at least not in a natural way.
+Children don’t socialise in school, at least not in a way that is natural to them.
 They are forced into a classroom with 30 other kids the same age, play-time is limited to a few age groups and very little ‘equipment’ to choose from.
-Home Ed kids get to do what adults do, they choose who and when and where.
+Home Ed kids get to do what adults do – they choose who and when and where.
 Yes it means the parents organising play meets (depending on the age of the child), but the time they spend with friends is much more natural.

-Home Ed kids can have friends of all ages and abilities: from the toddler next door, to the old lady over the road and the nice man in the grocers, the local kids as well as Home Ed kids.
+Home Ed kids can have friends of all ages and abilities: from the toddler next door, to the old lady over the road and the nice man in the grocers, and local school kids as well as other home ed kids.

 Home Ed kids get more opportunity to build real friendships.
 Sometimes they may go a few days or even a week or so without seeing any other kids, but when they do it’s quality time with their friends.
 Sometimes you might have to make a conscious effort to actually have a quiet day at home, because there is so much to do.
 Just as with education, there is no defined right amount of social interaction – every child is different!
 One child’s “quiet week” is another’s “far too much”.

-There’s Home Ed meetings and outings, as well as ‘after school’ clubs.
+There are Home Ed meetings and outings, as well as ‘after school’ clubs that your child can join just as they would if they were in school.
+(Dance classes, St John’s Ambulance, gymnastics, Young Farmers…the list is endless!)
 There are a few ways to find local families: there is likely to be a Facebook group for your LA area/county, there may also be one on Yahoo Groups.
 Please have a look at the MAP to see if there’s a known group near you.
-If one isn’t listed, don’t despair, there probably is one, and we may have a local support in your area too, so please do contact us.
+If one isn’t listed, don’t despair – there probably is one, and we may have a local support in your area too, so please do contact us.

 No, you don’t have to meet them.
-You are not legally required to have visits, let them meet your child, or send reports (check out the Scottish requirements as you are required to correspond with the LA before withdrawing your child from school) or evidence of work; but it is highly recommended that you always respond to their letters, never ignore their correspondence.
+You are not legally required to have visits, let them meet your child, or send reports (check out the Scottish requirements as you are required to correspond with the LA before withdrawing your child from school) or evidence of work; but you should always respond to their letters and never ignore their correspondence.

 Some Local Authorities think they have a duty to monitor or actively check for safeguarding issues.
 They have neither duty.
 Once you deregister, or don’t send them to school at age 5, the child’s education is solely the responsibility of the parent.